 A letter of protection is a contract in which an attorney representing a personal injury plaintiff promises to pay a medical provider’s charges out of any financial recovery the attorney receives on behalf of the plaintiff.
-A letter of protection serves as a lien in favor of the medical provider.
+A letter of protection is not a lien.

-How a letter of protection works
+How a Letter of Protection Works

 For a free consultation, call 866-388-2288

-In this case, the attorney must safeguard the client’s settlement money and ensure that it is distributed to the parties who have a claim against the client in connection with the personal injury case.
+In this case, the attorney must safeguard the client’s settlement money and ensure that it gets distributed to the parties who have a claim against the client in connection with the personal injury case.
 This includes anyone to whom the attorney gave a letter of protection.

 The letter of protection is a binding and enforceable contract.
 If the lawyer fails to pay the medical provider or gives the money to the plaintiff instead, the medical provider can sue the lawyer for breach of contract.
 In addition, the lawyer can be subject to disciplinary action.